davebraze/FDBeye/README.md

 This is a collection of tools to ease working with eyetracker data.
 I'm slowly migrating stuff from my junkpile of project specific code into this package.
 FDBeye is about post-acquisition data processing.
-What's here now is focussed on my own workflows involving data from SRR Eyelink systems, although some stuff may be more generally useful.
+What's here now is focused on my own workflows involving data from SRR Eyelink systems, although some stuff may be more generally useful.
 Functionality is a bit thin at present.
 Pitch in and help if you like (see [Contributing](#contributing)).